5 Reasons to Choose a Graphical JSON Schema Editor

 Another benefit of using an enterprise-grade editor is support for additional related technologies.
 For instance, developers can generate a JSON Schema from an existing XML Schema (XSD) with two clicks in XMLSpy.

-JSON Schema to XSD conversion is also supported.
+Converting JSON Schema to XSD is also supported.

-With support for JSON Schema editing, validation, conversion, and intelligent editing of instance documents, XMLSpy provides an enterprise-grade approach to JSON development that lets you capitalize on its advantages even more readily.
+With support for JSON Schema generation, editing, validation, and conversion, as well as intelligent editing of instance documents, XMLSpy provides an enterprise-grade approach to JSON development that lets you capitalize on its advantages even more readily.

 Additional JSON Schema Tools